Measuring your social media ROI (return on investment) is how you figure out if the efforts you’re devoting to social media marketing are paying off.

 Spending on social media marketing is on the rise.
 In fact social media spending, according to eMarketer’s US Social Trends Report for 2019, is expected to grow up to 19% this 2019.
 That would give us a total of $37 billion in ad spending.
 And based on Advertising Expenditure Forecasts by Zenith, the numbers are estimated to reach up to $329 by 2021 translating to 49% of worldwide ad spend.

-You see, marketers are obviously investing in social media and online advertising now more than ever.
+You see, marketers are obviously investing in social media strategies and online advertising now more than ever.
 Although even so, only 20.3% of marketers say they can prove the impact of social media marketing quantitatively.
-This is because they don’t know how to properly calculate social media ROI.
+This is because they don’t know how to properly measure social media ROI.

-Your social media ROI tells you which platforms and techniques to dedicate your resources to so you’re not wasting time or money on anything that does not generate results.
+Your social media ROI tells you which social networks and techniques to dedicate your resources to so you’re not wasting time or money on anything that does not generate results.
 Analyzing your ROI is a vital part of determining which marketing tactics work for your business.
-This helps you know which techniques to move forward with and which ones need changing.
+This helps you to see the big picture of which marketing efforts to move forward with and which ones need changing.

 However, this simple formula only works if you want to look strictly at revenue.
-Social media ROI typically also includes other details like follower growth, engagement, and brand awareness which are all important to running a successful business.
+ROI of social media typically also includes other details like follower growth, engagement, and brand awareness which are all important to running a successful business.

 After all, value cannot always be calculated simply in dollars and cents.
-Your social media investment just might be paying off whether or not you see a direct, immediate increase in revenue.
+Your social media efforts just might be paying off whether or not you see a direct, immediate increase in revenue.

 Calculating your total social media ROI can be tricky, but it’s totally doable.
 The good news is, your friends at LYFE Marketing are here to teach you how!

-There are five basic steps to computing your social media ROI.
+There are five basic steps to measuring your social media ROI.
 They are as follows: